deepayan/isengrin/docs/outline.md

 $$

 and so on.
 In other words, the linear combinations to be penalized now become functions of the covariates as well.
+In general, the covariates should define some kind of distance (or edge weight) between $t$-s that determines how similar they are in covariate space, with the understanding that corresponding $\mu_t$-s should be close (there difference should be penalized).

-TODO: check whether the second order difference stays a linear combination.
+TODO: check whether the second order difference stays a linear combination, and think about how best to interpret covariates.

+TODO: In general, covariates may define edges --- makes the graph potentially dense, which will make life difficult.
+However, this may make something like patch similarity for images feasible, say via PCA basis.

 # Interpolation